Multilateral meeting about Solidarity in Warsaw, PL

-On 13-15 March the Polish Robert Schuman Foundation hosted representatives from the CitiPart project partners – about 40 people from five European countries – France, Germany, Austria, Croatia and Poland.
+On 13-15 March the Polish Robert Schuman Foundation hosted representatives from the CitiPart project partners – more than 52 people from five European countries – France, Germany, Austria, Croatia and Poland.
 The main topic of the study visit was to look for the value “solidarity” on a European and global dimension.
 Is the value “solidarity”, which was fundamental for European integration, still present in Europe?

 The study visit began with a presentation of the project and its aims and some group integration activities.
 The highlight of the first day was a city game through the streets of Warsaw.
 The participants took on the role of international journalists to explore the capital and at the same time what solidarity, peace and tolerance means for citizens of Warsaw.
 They were divided into three groups – each devoted to one of the values.
 Each had a scheduled meeting with an invited expert to discuss one of the three concepts, a walk through Krakowskie Przedmieście street, a part of the royal route in Warsaw and also had to track down a secret informer.
 Tasks included conducting a street survey, photographic documentation and recording a spot advertising European values.
 Apart from being tired after the journey and that one group got lost, journalists returned satisfied with their city tours.
 They had the opportunity to discuss their conclusions and observations during a well-deserved dinner.